yukisho/Overwatch-Traders/README.md

 You can use all kind of items, I suggest ItemGoldBar,ItemGoldBar10oz,ItemBriefcase100oz but ya know, you could use ItemMap as economy

+After downloading, unpack the zip file.
+Copy over all contents to CfgServerTrader\Category\
+You can edit the files to your liking.
 To load these files you need to add the following to CfgServerTrader\cfgServerTrader.hpp

 	#include "Category\OverwatchACR.hpp"